The European kitchen design is characterized by a unique and seamless blend of the old world and the contemporary.

 Kitchen appliances play a major role in how your final European kitchen design turns out.
 For instance, if your colors are generally dull, and you want to light up the kitchen with some pops of color, you can do this with kitchen appliances.

-For instance, you can get a bright yellow blender, red stove, or shiny silver pans to complement the predominant, dark tone color in the kitchen.
+For instance, you can get a bright yellow blender, red stove, or shiny silver pans to complement the kitchen's predominant dark tone.

 Is there a specific formula for this?

 Well, not really.
-The general rule is, if you’re going for a vintage design, vintage kitchen accessories should be your go-to option.
-On the flip side, if you want to experiment with something more contemporary, then the hyper-colorful accessories will suit your design best.
+The general rule is that if you’re going for a vintage design, vintage kitchen accessories should be your go-to option.
+On the flip side, if you want to experiment with something more contemporary, hyper-colorful accessories will best suit your design.

 7. Go Panoramic

 Among the key design elements of the European kitchen is bringing nature into the kitchen.
-And as far as London townhouses are concerned, achieving this feat might be a tall order, especially if your kitchen resides on a higher floor.
+For London townhouses, achieving this feat might be a tall order, especially if your kitchen is on a higher floor.

 So, what’s the remedy?
 Panoramic windows.
-To bring nature in, you have to let in a lot of its view and natural light.
-Coupling panoramic, floor-to-ceiling windows, with an all-white monochromatic kitchen is a great way to brighten and light up everything.
+To bring nature in, you must let in much of its view and natural light.
+Coupling panoramic, floor-to-ceiling windows with an all-white monochromatic kitchen is a great way to brighten and light up everything.

-You can tone things down a bit by using a cream white floor, with stainless steel kitchen appliances and accessories.
+You can tone things down a bit by using a cream-white floor and stainless steel kitchen appliances and accessories.

-Since this design exudes a luxurious feel as well, you can spend a bit more dime by going for marble countertops and Kitchen Island.
+Since this design also exudes a luxurious feel, you can spend a bit more dime by going for marble countertops and Kitchen Island.
 You can then contrast this with black seats for the kitchen island, with stainless steel support.